 Matty joined IRRI in 2013 as a senior economist and currently leads the newly created market and value chain research team (MRT) that aims at making IRRI’s research more market-driven.
 Matty’s team provides research support in product profiling and market segmentation to the newly restructured breeding program, post-harvest and other product development programs.
 This will enable IRRI and rice value chain stakeholders to proactively adjust their focus and steer markets when new opportunities arise for reducing poverty and improving nutrition in Asia, and East and Southern Africa.
 Priority countries are the Philippines, Vietnam, Thailand, Indonesia, India and Bangladesh.

-He has authored or co-authored 40 peer-reviewed scientific papers, 4 books and 24 book chapters on various topics such as experimental value chain and consumer analysis, development policy, impact assessment of biotic constraints, new technologies and innovations, and coexistence and evolution of farming systems.
+He has authored or co-authored 55 peer-reviewed scientific papers, 4 books and 26 book chapters on various topics such as experimental value chain and consumer analysis, development policy, impact assessment of biotic constraints, new technologies and innovations, and coexistence and evolution of farming systems.
 He has also written more than 100 policy briefs and reports, and delivered more than 200 presentations at various conferences, workshops and trainings.

 - Experimental value chain research

 - Consumer economics

 - Market research